Spatial Fay-Herriot Models for Small Area Estimation with Functional Covariates: Functional Covariates in the Fay-Herriot Model

 The improper prior on $\{u_i\}$ is due to a linear dependency in the columns of $(\mbf{D}_{w}-\mbf{W})$, which can be seen by post-multiplying this matrix by a vector of ones and noting that it yields a vector of zeroes.
 Despite its impropriety, the ICAR prior distribution is often used, as it yields a proper posterior distribution for many commonly used data models, such as the Gaussian, Poisson, and Binomial distributions.
 The ICAR prior implies a smoother spatial process than can be obtained from a CAR prior, and hence it facilitates more borrowing of strength between spatial units.
 A ``sum-to-zero" constraint, $\sum_{i=1}^{n} u_{i}=0$, is needed to allow the intercept term in the model to be estimable; if not enforced, the intercept and the spatial random effects, $\{u_i\}$, are linearly dependent.
 Fast algorithms for sampling $\{u_i\}$ subject to $\sum_{i=1}^{n} u_{i}=0$, can be found in \cite{rue2005gaussian} and are used in our simulations and data analysis (Sections~\ref{SecSims} and \ref{SecData}).

 As previously noted, in conjunction with a Gaussian data model, the ICAR prior yields a proper Gaussian posterior distribution for $\{u_i: i=1,\ldots,n\}$.
 This makes the ICAR (and CAR models in general) convenient for modeling the spatial dependency in the FH framework, where Gaussian data models are typically assumed.
-In a hierarchical modeling framework, of which the FH model is a special case, the posterior distribution is often of standard form and thus can be sampled directly using a Markov chain Monte Carlo (MCMC) algorithm known as the Gibbs sampler.
+In a hierarchical modeling framework, of which the FH model is a special case, the posterior distribution can often be sampled using a Markov chain Monte Carlo (MCMC) algorithm known as the Gibbs sampler.
 When an ICAR or CAR prior is used with a non-Gaussian data model, Bayesian inference typically proceeds using a Metropolis-within-Gibbs MCMC algorithm.